Review of the Aatos Ladies' Automatic Pink, Leather Band Wristwatch G-DoliaLSPink

 There is a bright side.
 As this watch ages and the lubricants began to dry, it will become increasingly accurate.
 I would be more concerned if the watch ran slow.

-After being removed from the winder and placed upon a flat surface, the Aatos faithfully kept time for forty-eight hours.
+After being removed from the winder and placed upon a flat surface, the Aatos faithfully kept time for 48 hours.
 This indicates a decent mainspring and effective, power sipping, operation of the movement.
 Even those whom are relatively inactive should not experience problems with its automatic winding mechanism.

 Overall construction appears solid.
 The push-buttons worked well and the hands turned smoothly when I adjusted the time by pulling and turning the crown.
 The strap appears to be composed of good quality leather and should last for a long time.